About Within Walking Distance

 Within Walking Distance

-By guiding public and private institutions to go beyond minimum compliance and create spaces that are welcoming, transparent, and thoughtfully designed, we aim to ensure that all people can fully participate in public life.
+Our mission is to advance accessibility for people with mobility disabilities by guiding public and private institutions to go beyond minimum compliance, and to create spaces that are welcoming, usable, and thoughtfully designed.

 Our true beliefs